kupietools/DYORassistant/README.md

 ## The murky depths from whence this came

-This is an independent project that bubbled up out of a single developer's needs.
-It's not affiliated with DEXTools.io or its development team in any way, please *never bother them with questions about it*.
+This is an independent project that bubbled up out of a single developer's need, provided gratis for anyone who might be able to make use of it.
+It's not affiliated with DEXTools.io or its development team, (or any other website or development team) in any way.
+Please *never bother them with questions about it*.

 ## In not so many words: